Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

 - `rewrite L in H`: ... or within a hypothesis `H`

+- `rewrite L at n`: Rewrite only the `n`th occurence term that matches `L`.
+Rewrite finds the first matching subterm in depth-first search order.
+Only subterms identical to that first matched subterm are rewritten.

 - `symmetry`: changes a goal of the form `t=u` into `u=t`

 - `symmetry in H`: changes a hypothesis of the form `t=u` into